Skip to content

 Example (getOne without throwing exception):

-// Assume a QueryWrapper object with query condition name = 'John Doe' and not throwing exception
+// Assume a QueryWrapper object with query condition name = 'John Doe', without throwing exception

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();